Chapter 9:

 “…Joffe…”

 “I knew it.”
 Amala stepped back and pulled the table away from the man.
-He fell to the ground, wheezing, blood pouring from his mouth and grasping at his broken ribs.
+He fell to the ground, wheezing, blood pouring from his mouth and clutching his broken ribs.

 The man struggled to stand again, and slowly shambled toward the door.
-As he reached out his hand, grasping for the knob, a glimmer of hopes of escaping with his life would soon be obliterated!
+Reaching out for the knob, grasping it in his hand, that glimmer of hope was snuffed out!
 Unbeknownst to him, five rusted nails floated alongside Amala, wrapped in her telekinetic haze.
 With zero hesitation, she hurled three of them into the back of the man’s skull, killing him instantly!

 Weirdly, Amala stood confused as two of the three clattered to the ground beside her.
-She spent no time concerning herself with them, and just walked away.
+She spent no time concerning herself with them, and left.
 That night, Amala resolved herself to finish her mission, to rescue whatever children were in distress that she could; to never allow what happened to her friends to happen to anyone else; no matter what it would cost her.

 End of Chapter 9